dcamposliz/dataScience_stockMarket/README.md

 		Rscript testScript.R

-- Now run the actual project:
+- Now run the actual project, for this, go to the scriptsR directory and run the linear and time series models

-		Rscript script.R

-- Read the code.
-Open this file with sublime:

-		dataScience_stockMarket/script.R

-- Read the code, write down questions, answer your questions from doing several google searches

-- Read the data.
-Open this file with sublime:

-		dataScience_stockMarket/data_1/data_master_1.csv

-	- Read the data, write down questions, run your own R scripts to answer your own questions
+- Explore the data in data_1 directory

+- Explore the other directories

-- Make contributions to this project :)
+- We would love your feedback and contributions to this project :)

 --